Christ-Mind-Teachings/cmi-acol/_course/prelude.md

 advanced only a little bit, when your willingness is mighty?
 Only because you have not vanquished the ego.
 You learn and then you let the ego come and take all you have learned from you again and still again.
-<sup>I</sup>t is ingenious in its ways of getting you to turn back again
-and still again, until you feel as if you are going in and out through a revolving door.
+It is ingenious in its ways of getting you to turn back again and still again, until you feel as if you are going in and out through a revolving door.